-“Market demand, new services and with a drive to continue to innovate, we naturally needed more space.
+“Market demand, new services and with a drive to continue to innovate, we naturally needed more office space & lab environments.
 The team at York Biotech Campus has always supported us through each phase of our growth and been extremely accommodating and this time was no different.
 They carried out a full refurbishment and made sure our new labs and offices worked for us, both now and for the future as we continue to grow.”

 Liz Cashon, Innovation Campus Manager at York Biotech Campus added: “It’s been a pleasure supporting Labskin since they joined us at the campus seven years ago.
 They are an organisation driving Yorkshire’s bioscience sector forwards, with its cutting-edge research continuing to generate interest from businesses across the globe.